 Eight projects are selected to receive a $1,000 cash award, certificate and memento.
 Four of these Youth Can Innovate Award winners will also be selected to receive an additional cash prize of $7,000 each to assist with their post-secondary education.
 All eight winners will be included in a social media awareness campaign and outreach initiative to hometown news outlets.

 Four projects will each receive a $750 cash award, certificate and memento.

 Four projects will each receive a $500 cash award, certificate and memento.

 The Canada-Wide Science Fair is a week-long, national event held every May since 1962.
 It brings together 500 top Grade 7-12/Cégep students with 400 projects from every province and territory to compete for medals, cash prizes, scholarships and exclusive opportunities.
 CWSF finalists are selected from approximately 25,000 young Canadians who present projects at over 100 regional science fairs across the country.
-The 2017 Fair is in Regina, at the University of Regina, May 15 to 20.

 Established in 1962, Youth Science Canada engages Canadian youth in developing inquiry and critical thinking skills through science.
 It is Canada’s leading organization in the promotion of innovation and the celebration of excellence in youth science and technology.
 With over 500,000 kids doing STEM projects every year – about the same number of Canadian youth as are registered in minor hockey – the programs represent the largest extra-curricular youth STEM initiative in the country.